Buyers steps to purchase a condo

 9. Hosting a cleaning party disguised as a house warming

 Buying resale, more often than not you won't get the property in perfect shape.
 I recommend hosting a pool party or sushi party where you get your friends over and surprise them with a ton of cleaning materials as this works better than most professional cleaners actually.
-They will think they are coming for sushi and pool, but then BAAM! the next moment they are helping you lift the fridge and cleaning behind your stove haha
+They will think they are coming for sushi and pool, but BAAM! the next moment they are helping you lift the fridge and cleaning behind your stove haha

 Things to know being a Condo Owner